 When you have a C2 chord, we'll put the 2 in superscript to make it clear this is a 12 chord and not a 12 chord.
 Superscript chord suffixes on number and numeral charts make it easy to tell what is the chord and what is the suffix.

 The Options menu above the chord chart includes buttons to insert page breaks, column breaks, and the code to help you remember how to bold or italicize words or phrases.

 Your changes are saved automatically as you type.
 If you make changes and decide you'd rather undo them all, you can choose Revert All Changes from the Options menu.
 That will undo all changes made since you first opened the editor.

 The More Codes button provide link a link to the Special Codes article that has more information on formatting codes.

 Click the formatting button to open the formatting toolbar.
-Page settings defaults can be set by your Organization Administrator from the Services Settings page.

 Click the back button in your browser or the top left back arrow to return to the song arrangement page where you'll see your Planning Center Lyrics & Chord charts with the rest of your files.
 Once you've entered lyrics and chords, you'll see Lyrics, Number, and Numeral Charts as arrangement files, and regular chord charts and capo chord charts as key files.